vi0/Hafiz/README.md

 Hafiz
 =====
-This is connected collaboration productivity tool for task oriented teams.
+This is a connected collaboration productivity tool for task oriented teams.